Undergraduate research funding opportunities include summer studentships, travel grants, and stipends.

-A Data Management Plan (DMP) is a document that describes how you will organize, store, and share your research data throughout the lifetime of a project.
+A Research Data Management (RDM) plan is a document that describes how you will organize, store, and share your research data throughout the lifetime of a project.
 It is a living document that can be modified to accommodate changes over the course of your study and does not generally contain or expose data.
-Some funders require a DMP as part of your grant application.

 Yes, the Nursing Research Office reviews all ethics applications from Nursing faculty and students before they are submitted to the Conjoint Health Research Ethics Board (CHREB) or the Health Research Ethics Board of Alberta-Cancer Committee (HREBA.CC).

 The Nursing Research Office has created ethics checklists for faculty and students to help you navigate the ethics application process.